 However, both types of stoves offer a wide range of styles and models, ranging from entry level costing a few hundred pounds to high end, which are priced in the thousands of pounds.

-Wrap up on wood burning and multifuel stoves
+Wrap up on difference between multifuel and wood burning stoves

 They may look similar from the outside but wood burners and multifuel stoves do have a couple of significantly differences.
 This mainly comes down to the internal firebox design.